matthewh806/TheIdeasMan/README.md

 I love you.

+#### Memory
+The application memory is the game mechanic.
+Written in a language with control over memory management (C++?), expose the memory addresses to the user and allow them to manipulate that in some way (e.g. stuck in a room?
+Delete part of the memory responsbile for rendering the walls).

+This is all very hypothetical and unformed at the moment, but I've never seen a game which exposes memory in this way to a user.
+So I think there's a lot that can be done here and I don't want to confine myself to a particular path yet without initial experimentation.

+BASICALLY - Do something weird with memory.
+We're very careful to manage and optimise memory in order to avoid buffer overflows and ensure everything runs smoothly and in the way we expect.
+But what if that was all part of the fun?
+I imagine you can do some pretty fucked-up interesting stuff with it.

+We'll see...

 ### Humour
 ### People who don't need to exist any more
 A webzine (+ maybe printed) about celebrities who have commented themselves into irrelevance.
 Like John Cleese [saying](https://www.telegraph.co.uk/news/2018/07/31/bbc-dont-televise-monty-python-today-shows-bad-modern-comedy/) the politically correct BBC has banned laughter.
 Accompanied by crude drawings of said celebrities.
 It's like a morally smug version of [Doug Stanhopes Death Pool](https://www.dougstanhopescelebritydeathpool.com/).